Hafþór Júlíus Björnsson: Martial arts

-Since beginning with boxing, Hafþór has stayed involved in a range of martial arts.
+Since beginning with boxing, Björnsson has stayed involved in a range of martial arts.
 In 2020, he appeared on episode ten of Karate Combat, with Bas Rutten and Brazilian jiu-jitsu black belt Josh Palmer, prior to having a training session with Palmer that was released to the public.
 He then visited Mjolnir MMA to train with UFC veteran Gunnar Nelson in May 2021 and was filmed grappling with the professional fighter.
-In December 2022, Hafþór met Gordon Ryan prior to his match with Nicky Rodriguez at UFC FightPass Invitational 3 and was filmed having a sparring match with him.
+In December 2022, Björnsson met Gordon Ryan prior to his match with Nicky Rodriguez at UFC FightPass Invitational 3 and was filmed having a sparring match with him.

 Personal life

 Family and relationships

-Hafþór has been accused by several ex-girlfriends of domestic violence, including Thelma Björk Steimann (the mother of his daughter), who feared for her life once during a vacation.
-She pressed charges, but the police investigation found no grounds for action, and Hafþór charged her with slander.
-However, things escalated to a point where Hafþór was not allowed to see his daughter for three years.
+Björnsson has had a tumultuous relationship with Thelma Björk (the mother of his daughter).
+She has accused him of domestic abuse, however a subsequent police investigation dismissed the case.
+Björnsson charged her with slander.
+Things escalated to a point where Björnsson was not allowed to see his daughter for three years.
 The situation settled over the years, and he frequently visits his daughter, Theresa Líf, who resides in Denmark with her mother.

-In late 2017, Hafþór began dating Canadian fitness model Kelsey Morgan Henson, whom he met in Alberta during a promotional event for Icelandic Mountain Vodka and touring for the Warwick Strongman Festival.
+In late 2017, Björnsson began dating Canadian fitness model Kelsey Morgan Henson, whom he met in Alberta during a promotional event for Icelandic Mountain Vodka and touring for the Warwick Strongman Festival.
 The couple garnered media attention because of their height difference.
-They married in August 2018, and on 26 September 2020, welcomed a son, Stormur Magni Hafþórsson.
+They married in August 2018, and on 26 September 2020, welcomed a son.

-On 10 November 2023, the couple announced on Instagram that their daughter had died at 21 weeks of gestation.
+On 10 November 2023, the couple announced on Instagram that they had lost a baby girl at 21 weeks of gestation.

 Nutrition

-During his Strongman days, Hafþór had to constantly force-feed himself to maintain his size and strength.
+During his Strongman days, Björnsson had to constantly force-feed himself to maintain his size and strength.
 He used to consume up to 8,000 calories a day during 2012–2017 to maintain a 180–190 kg physique and increased it up to 10,000 calories a day in his prime (2018–2020) to maintain a 200–202 kg body.
 As a general rule, his macro balance was 2:2:1 carbs-to-protein-to-fat ratio.
 A typical breakfast could consist of eggs, bacon, and French toast while a typical lunch may consist of rice, steak (or ground bison or salmon), potatoes, spinach, carrots, and chicken stock.
 He had six to eight healthy meals a day, with the occasional exception: "one cheat meal once in a while is fine as long as you stay on track the rest of the time".

-From mid-2020, Hafþór reduced his caloric intake to around 5,000 calories a day, with a much stricter diet that helped him with his body transformation, to suit boxing.
+From mid-2020, Björnsson reduced his caloric intake to around 5,000 calories a day, with a much stricter diet that helped him with his body transformation, to suit boxing.